Fraud Blocker

 • What the root of the issue is if it’s a behavioral issue.

-• If it’s a new software system then we just need to know what they’re coming from and what they’re going to.
-This may help us determine if we need to train for specific process changes and it’s important to see the change.
+• If it’s a new software system, we just need to know where it’s coming from and what it’s going to do.
+This may help us determine if we need to train for specific process changes, and it’s important to see the change.

-• Because we do digital training, we need to know what devices they have access to help us determine the best method of training.
+• Because we do digital training, we need to know what devices employees have access to to help us determine the best training method.
 It’s no good creating a course for a computer if all they have are mobile devices.

-• If there is a language barrier or if English is not the employee’s primary language.
+• If there is a language barrier or English is not the employee’s primary language.

 • Other characteristics of employees that could harm/help the need for training.

-While the needs analysis doesn’t determine the right type of training, it will help determine if training is needed or not.
-If it’s determined that training is needed, then needs analysis will help guide the process of determining the best way to train employees.
+While the needs analysis doesn’t determine the correct type of training, it will help determine whether training is needed.
+If it is determined that training is needed, the needs analysis will help determine the best way to train employees.

-It’s a versatile process and can be used for a lot, but the fact remains that it shouldn’t be used for everything.
-You saw that there are some things the needs analysis won’t tell you and it could even be used maliciously.
-But, any good instructional designer who knows their stuff won’t do that, so rest easy on that fact.
+It’s a versatile process and can be used for many things, but it shouldn’t be used for everything.
+You saw that the needs analysis doesn’t tell you everything, and it could even be used maliciously, whether intentionally or not.
+But any good instructional designer who knows their stuff won’t do that, so rest easy on that fact.

 Just don’t confuse the purpose of needs analysis.

 No training project should be completed without a needs analysis.
 So you could say a needs analysis is for sure needed.
-But, while it’s necessary to perform a needs analysis, don’t make the mistake of confusing the purpose of the needs analysis.
+But, while it’s necessary to perform a needs analysis, don’t confuse the purpose of the needs analysis.

-Its purpose is absolutely never to categorize or stereotype employees.
+Its purpose is never to categorize or stereotype employees.
 There should also never be assumptions made for things you can’t see.
-That might be something like the accessibility example that because they aren’t known they don’t exist.
+That might be something like the accessibility example, where because they aren’t known, they don’t exist.

-So, for things like that (which could be seen by some as negative) never assume that traits that you can’t see don’t exist.
-Not everything is visible on the surface and most people will never know they exist.
-Kind of like an iceberg, there’s only so much you can see above the surface.
-What exists below the surface is significantly larger.
+So, for things like that (which could be used to discriminate), never assume that traits you can’t see don’t exist.
+Not everything is visible on the surface, and most people will never know these traits exist.
+Like an iceberg, you can see only so much above the surface; what exists below the surface is significantly larger.

 Needs analysis tells you about overall professional needs, not personal traits or needs.

 A needs analysis will never tell you those unseeable characteristics exist.
-It’s not meant to surface those things and its purpose should never be confused as a way to do that or classify employees based on ability, disability, or any other personal characteristic.
+It’s not meant to surface those things; its purpose should never be confused as a way to do that or classify employees based on ability, disability, or any other personal characteristic.

-The purpose of needs analysis is to surface non-personal characteristics of employees as a whole.
-Their work environment, what they already know based on their current systems, etc.
+The purpose of needs analysis is to surface the non-personal characteristics of employees as a whole: their work environment, what they already know based on their current systems, etc.

-Saying all training should be accessible does not mean you don’t do needs analysis or proper needs analysis.
-Accessibility is simply not part of the needs analysis.
-It’s just part of what’s necessary as much as words in some form are necessary for most training unless you’re IKEA or Lego.
+Saying all training should be accessible does not mean you don’t do needs analysis or that you don’t do it properly.
+Accessibility is not part of the needs analysis.
+It’s just part of what’s necessary, like words, which are required for most training unless you’re IKEA or Lego.

 It’s Okay That Needs Analysis Can’t Tell You Everything

-The fact that the needs analysis can’t tell you everything and shouldn’t tell you everything is perfectly fine.
-Some things in training aren’t necessary to know.
-If it’s not essential to decide if training is the right solution or what’s needed to be trained and in what way, it doesn’t need to be known.
+The needs analysis can’t and shouldn’t tell you everything, and that’s fine.
+Some things about training aren’t necessary to know.
+If they aren’t essential to deciding whether training is the right solution or what needs to be trained and how, they don’t need to be known.

-Needs analysis helps identify performance gaps and training needs, but it does have limitations.
+Needs analysis helps identify performance gaps and training needs but has limitations.
 Nobody could ever argue otherwise.

-There’s absolutely no single data source or even observation that could ever provide a complete picture of something as complex as who each person is.
-Even needs analysis can only do so much for providing insights and solutions for training.
-Sometimes it’s essential to use our skills to make the best judgment when training is the right solution to resolve an organizational issue.
+Absolutely no single data source or even observation could provide a complete picture of something as complex as who each person is.
+Even needs analysis can only do so much to offer insights and solutions for training.
+Sometimes, it’s essential to use our skills to make the best judgment when training is the right solution to resolve an organizational issue.

-Sometimes good ol’ iteration, evaluation, and more iterations are a better solution than needs analysis could ever be.
+Sometimes, good ol’ iteration, evaluation, and more iterations are a better solution than needs analysis.
 While every project should start with needs analysis, it can only take you so far.
-Project iterations made after feedback can get you the rest of the way to near-perfect training for every issue.
+Project iterations made after feedback can help you achieve near-perfect training for every issue.

 Wrap Up

-There are some things needs analysis can’t (and shouldn’t) tell you.
-That’s the nature of what they’re meant to accomplish and what’s beyond the scope of any reasonable needs analysis process.
+There are some things a needs analysis cannot (and should not) tell you.
+That’s the nature of what they’re meant to accomplish and what is beyond the scope of any reasonable needs analysis process.

-They cannot (and should not) ever tell you whether accessible training is needed, what employees’ learning styles are (it doesn’t matter), their gender/age/race, or cultural/social/political factors.
-These are just some of the things a needs analysis will never tell you and aren’t meant to be used to find out.
+Needs analysis cannot (and should not) tell you whether accessible training is needed, employees’ learning styles (it doesn’t matter), their gender/age/race, or cultural/social/political factors.
+These are just some of the things a needs analysis will never tell you and aren’t meant to be used to dictate training anyway.

-A needs analysis can tell you a lot about the needs of employees from a professional standpoint, but not on a personal level.
-It’s a great way to find out the root of an organization’s problem and if training is the answer.
+A needs analysis can tell you a lot about the needs of employees from a professional standpoint but not on a personal level.
+It’s a great way to determine the root of an organization’s problem and if training is the answer.
 It can also uncover knowledge gaps and their workplace situation.

-It’s an extremely helpful tool for finding organizational issues and creating the best possible solution.
-Just don’t forget to stick to the process and thoroughly design great training before jumping too far into things.
+It’s a beneficial tool for identifying organizational issues and creating the best solution.
+Just remember to thoroughly design great training before jumping too far into it (so don’t skip analysis for design).

-If you’re looking for training that solves all your organizational woes, we’re here for you.
-Schedule a free consultation and we’d be happy to chat about how we can help your organization deliver amazing IT projects and ensure employees are well-trained for the change no matter who they are.
+We’re here for you if you’re looking for training that solves all your organizational woes.
+Schedule a free consultation, and we’d be happy to chat about how we can help your organization deliver exceptional training for company technology and ensure employees are well-trained for change, no matter who they are.

 Leave a Comment